 But you’re still the victim for God’s sake stop!

 Take responsibility.
 Teach your children different.

 The married Indian woman expects a lot of herself.

 Customs, traditions, and her role as a wife.
 Her need to make use of her education and work at a job that she loves.
 Or, the need to earn a living.
 Run her home.
 Look after elderly, or keep to customs and traditions about what she should do for them, and how she should act with them.
 And later, look after her children.

 The expectations from her in-laws, her own parents, and society on the way in which she manages her role.
-Rigid gender roles and how they affect perceptions, and expressions of love and caring.
-How they often affect the support she gets from her husband poorly – leaving her with no support system when she is tired or unwell.
+Rigid gender roles often push her into a corner and affect perceptions of love and caring if she rests when she’s tired.
+And often, they leave her with no support system when she is tired or unwell.

 For many women, there’s little space to manoeuvre without pushing barriers.

 Women can fall into being the victim all their lives, or learn to be different.
 And teach their sons and daughters that there’s a way to find individual freedom, and still hold on to values and traditions the keep family, and community together.